Stripe vs. Paypal: How to Choose the Best Online Payment Option

 Having solidified what Stripe and PayPal have to offer in their own right, it’s time to consider them relative to each other to get to the bottom of Stripe vs. PayPal.

 First, let’s take a moment to highlight what Stripe wins out when measured against PayPal.
 To start, when compared to Stripe, PayPal online payments are actually pretty basic technology—if you can believe it.
 Because Stripe offers a fully integrated online payment service setup, it’s streamlined a bunch of previously disparate, low-tech processes into one, tech-enabled package.

 Plus, Stripe is more developer-friendly than PayPal.
 That is, Stripe will always be customizable and engineer-facing, whereas PayPal won’t necessarily be customizable or geared toward tech professionals.
 As a result, Stripe will be ripe for branding—and can even be considered a white-label service.
 In fact, major marketplace and shopping cart operators like Shopify use Stripe as their white-label payments solution.
-What’s more, you won’t have to pay a lofty fee for this white-label option like you would with PayPal’s Payflow Pro.
+What’s more, you won’t have to pay a lofty fee for this white-label option.

-All in, if you’re a tech-forward company that has or can access engineering resources, Stripe will be a more streamlined, branded experience for your customers.
+All in, if you’re a tech-forward company that has or can access engineering resources, Stripe offers a more streamlined, branded experience for your customers.

-On the other side of the Stripe vs. PayPal, PayPal online payments also have a lot to offer small businesses.
-If you’re expanding your brick-and-mortar business into an online store, then we suggest you start your ecommerce presence with PayPal’s Payflow Link.
+On the other side of the Stripe vs. PayPal debate, PayPal online payments also have a lot to offer small businesses.
+If you’re expanding your brick-and-mortar business into an online store, then we suggest you start your ecommerce presence with PayPal Payflow.
 This online payment option is one of the easiest to install and most affordable on the market.
-Unlike Stripe, PayPal Payflow Link won’t require a dedicated tech professional for setup.
-And a mere $0.10 per transaction is a price that is tough to beat.
+Unlike Stripe, PayPal Payflow won’t require a dedicated tech professional for setup—the the transaction fee you pay is exactly the same as with Stripe.

-That said, if you’re interested in branded checkout for your website, then we suggest you look to Stripe rather than PayPal Payflow Pro, as both will likely require a developer, and Stripe will come with no base fee or setup fee.
+That said, if you’re interested in branded checkout for your website, then we suggest you look to Stripe rather than PayPal, as both will likely require a developer, and Stripe will come with no base fee or setup fee.

 Finally, if you’re already working with a pre-existing merchant services account for your business—and you want to use that same account for your online payments processing—then PayPal will be a clear winner for you.